robusta-dev/robusta/docs/getting-started/manual-triggers.rst

 How manual triggers work
 ----------------------------------
+Like every Robusta action, manual playbooks are just re-usable Python functions.

-``python_profiler`` is just a regular action that takes a Pod as input.
-It can be run automatically:
+The above ``python_profiler`` is a built-in Robusta action.
+It takes a Pod as input and can be run automatically:

 .. code-block:: yaml